claudio-correia/RRP-EDGAR/README.md

    ./runClient.sh
    ```

-4. Once the execution is complete, the server machine will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure7/Data`.
+4. Once the execution is complete, the  <ins>client machine</ins> will have stored all the data points in `RRP-EDGAR/PlotFigures/Figure7/Data`.
 To generate the figure, run:

    ```bash
    cd RRP-EDGAR/PlotFigures/Figure7